sharwell/developer.rackspace.com/src/docs/cloud-queues/getting-started/samples/create_queue.rst

 .. code-block:: javascript

+  // Not currently supported by this SDK

 .. code-block:: php

   // Obtain an Object Store service object from the client.
   $queuesService = $client->queuesService(null, '{regionId}');

   // You must set a unique client ID for every script that accesses the API
   // This enforces responsibility when consuming and processing messages.
 If
   // you do not want to set your own UUID, leave the arg empty and the SDK will
   // create a default one:
   $queuesService->setClientId();